lupyuen/lupyuen.github.io/src/lora2.md

 Because we'll soon connect our BL602 LoRa Sensor to a __secure, managed LoRaWAN Network__ like [__The Things Network__](https://www.thethingsnetwork.org/).
 (Or maybe [__Helium__](https://www.helium.com/lorawan))

-Our BL602 gadget can't join these networks unless it can receive packets and respond to the networks.
+Our BL602 gadget can't join these networks unless it can receive packets and respond to the network.

 Let's make it so!
-(And do...
+(Because we do...
 Or do not...
 There is no try!)

 The LoRa Firmware in this article will run on __PineCone, Pinenut and Any BL602 Board__.